Square Video Beats Vertical.

 So why square instead of vertical?

-Which means we can output a 16:9 aspect video from the same shoot, usually using the same shots.
+Which means we can output a 16:9 aspect video from the same shoot, using the same shots.

-So if it was shot 16:9 first, we can go square.
+So if it was shot 16:9 first, we can go square easily.

 It’s easy to convert into a useful vertical as well… by adding subtitles across the bottom of the images.